 635. Area Studies (Middle East, Africa, Far East and Latin America) (5).
-An in-depth analysis of the political environment, institutions, and processes of government in each specialized area to include military, economic and social developments in the light of current events and issues.
+An in-depth analysis of the political environment, institutions, and processes of government in each specialized area, including military, economic, and social developments in the light of current events and issues.